ui5-community/ui5-ecosystem-showcase/packages/dev-approuter/README.md

 ## Starting the `dev-approuter`

-The `dev-approuter` is a wrapper for the SAP Approuter, meaning your current (productive) approuter configuration will also work with the `dev-approuter`, with the option to add dev time configuration to it (see [xs-dev.json](#the-xs-devjson-file)).
+The `dev-approuter` is a wrapper for the SAP Application Router, meaning your current (productive) approuter configuration will also work with the `dev-approuter`, with the option to add dev time configuration to it (see [xs-dev.json](#the-xs-devjson-file)).

 1. Install the `dev-approuter` as a dev dependency:
     ```bash